MomoPewpew/MagicSpells/README.md

 The SneakyRP branch was made for minecraft roleplay on the SneakyRP server.
 Changelist from master branch:

 - Added globalstring variables that function like playerstrings but are persistent across characters.
+- Added a sound-on-fail configuration that plays sound effects when you don't have a permission
+- Added permissions for magicspells.advanced.modifyvariable, magicitem, debug, forcecast, reload, resetcd and castat